willbamford/getres/README.md

 # getres [![CircleCI](https://circleci.com/gh/WebSeed/getres.svg?style=svg)](https://circleci.com/gh/WebSeed/getres)

 Universal resource loading (browser and Node.js) designed to work with HTML5 Canvas and WebGL.

-So far there's support for loading text, JSON and images.
+Lightweight at only ~6KB when compressed with support for loading text, JSON and images.

 Compatible with IE9+ and all other modern browsers with optional support for *promises*.